GitGuild/gitguild_whitepaper/whitepaper.md

 Each block of data is made up of a pgp-signed git commit.
 This commit consistitutes some Labor performed by one or more members of the guild.
 The other members of the guild then vote on accepting the PR or not by merging the commit or creating a fork.

-Once a commit has been merged into the master branch, it may still be reverted if the charter allows for such votes.
-In this way, Proof of Labor chains are not completely immutable.
-Consideration for this must be made when writing charters and voting rules.
+Once a commit has been merged into the master branch, it may not be reverted or overwritten without being detected by other members of the guild.
+Git guild are immutable unless a fork aka rebase is explicitely voted for.

 #### Crypto

 While this paper has not yet been reviewed by cryptographers, it should not be controversial.
 Proof of Labor uses standard, well established tools in a downright orthodox way.

 GNU Privacy Guard aka GPG is a popular encryption program first released in 1999.
-GPG is open source software package compliant with RFC 4880, which is the IETF standards track specification of OpenPGP.
+GPG is open source software package compliant with [RFC 4880](https://tools.ietf.org/html/rfc4880), which is the IETF standards track specification of OpenPGP.
 The latest version (2.0.30) supports RSA, ElGamal and DSA signing, as well as a number of ciphers, hashes, and compression algorithms.
 It is commonly used for encrypting and/or signing emails, and is growing in use in the git community.

 Git was developed as a file system, by Linus Torvalds, in 2005.
 The SHA-256 hash tree that git uses was introduced in that first version.
 Since git has become one of the most popular software projects of all time, this hash tree has seen a lot of real world use, as well as development.
 Key to the hash tree is that all files are hashed into a commit, along with the parent commit(s).
 Git's hash tree is a directed acyclic graph.
 This means it is a one directional, immutable tree with branches and branch resolution.
 Loops, rewriting history, and a number of other logical inconsistencies are prevented.